jdrichardsappacad/react-2021/week-14/practices/01-functional-component-jsx/README.md

 Congratulations!
 You have successfully learned the basics of adding JSX to a React Functional Component.
 This includes:

-- creating a Functional Component
+- Creating a Functional Component
-- nesting one component inside of another
+- Nesting one component inside of another
-- adding HTML-like elements to JSX
+- Adding HTML-like elements to JSX
-- add JavaScript expressions to JSX
+- Add JavaScript expressions to JSX
-- importing and adding an image
+- Importing and adding an image
-- using inline CSS inside your JSX
+- Using inline CSS inside your JSX
-- using External CSS and importing the file using a relative path
+- Using External CSS and importing the file using a relative path

 [jsx-starter]: http://www.starter.com
 [js-expression]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators#expressions